aaron9000/F/README.md

 #F

 ##Functional Programming Utilities for Unity3D
 F makes working with collections, objects, and dictionaries more pleasant.
-Transform data easily and spend less time converting data between types.
-Additionally, it will encourage you to write fewer loops and more lambdas.
+Transform data easily and spend less time converting between types.
+Write fewer loops and more lambdas.
 F is inspired by `ramda.js`.

 ##Features
 - Declarative syntax